 After passing lots of deserted beaches all the way up the west coast, you might care to stop at this one, Traigh Iar (or Nisabost) just before you reach Horgabost.
 A sign points the way to Macleod's standing stone on the far side of the sand about 700 metres from the road.
 The stone is quite large and it's well worth the walk if only for the view you have of the island of Taransay.
-Robert Pollock has details and diagrams and I have a photo.
+Robert Pollock has details and diagrams.

 ISLE OF LEWIS

 On top of Gallows Hill in the grounds of Lews Castle in Stornoway there's a chambered cairn which has been partly obscured by a modern cairn (map reference NB417323).

 Take the A866 east of Stornoway and explore the Eye Peninsula, a spur of land which juts out into the Minch.
 750 metres south of Garrabost is a chambered cairn (map reference NB 534330).
 South of there can be found a standing stone and yet further south Dun Bayble.
 Driving towards Tiumpan Head you will pass Loch an Duin which has a causeway over to an island dun (map reference NB 516304).

 Driving down the west coast of Lewis, after you have passed the whalebone arch in Bragar, continue south along the road.
 Shortly you will see the South Bragar dun in a loch 80 metres east of the road.
 It can be accessed on foot by a causeway.